harshachalla/linux-adminstartion/README.md

 ## If any file is with spaces
 #### for example u have a file called harsha file.txt then u need to find the file so u will use cmd "ls -l" , as a result u wont get the file in list because in linux spaces are not allowed
 ## 	to find these space named files we use cmd as
-#ls -l "harsha file.txt"
+# ls -l "harsha file.txt"

-..*  'ls -d' lists directory names not contents.
+# 'ls -d' lists directory names not contents.

-#4th july work
+# 4th july work